A Rational Model of Dimension-reduced Human Categorization: Dimension-reduced category representation

 \end{proposition}

 The first term on the right-hand side reflects the information provided by the $(q+1)$-th PC dimension for differentiating categories.
-We need to exclude a PC dimension if it provides more information about cross-category variation than within-category variation.
-Adopting the rule \eqref{eq-SNR_condition} improves performance bound in categorization.
+It suggests excluding a PC if it provides more information about cross-category variation than within-category variation.
+The intuition is confirmed with simulation in \cref{sec:representation_simulation} with PPCA classifier. \cref{eq-SNR_condition} implies an improved performance bound in categorization, which is a monotone function of $\text{SNR}$.